 \section{Higher order oscillations}

-This section aims at proving theorem \ref{MTT} and treating the case $\b=1$ in theorem \ref{MT}.
-The following construction is designed to obtain groups $\D(S',H'F')$ that ressemble $\G(S,HF)$ at some scales and non-amenable groups at other scales.
-They are still directed groups of a rooted tree but of unbounded valency $\bar d$ (in the cases of interest here) and not saturated.
+This section aims at proving Theorem \ref{MTT} and treating the case $\b=1$ in Theorem \ref{MT}.
+The following construction is designed to obtain groups $\D(S',H'F')$ that resemble\vadjust{\goodbreak} $\G(S,\HF)$ at some scales and nonamenable groups at other scales.
+They are still directed groups of a rooted tree but of unbounded valency $\bbar d$ (in the cases of interest here) and not saturated.

-The construction generalises \cite{KP}, where a group $\D(S',H'_\o)$ is constructed given an Aleshin-Grigorchuk group $\G(S,H_\o)$ and additional data.
-Theorem \ref{RPE} and corollary \ref{cordrift} permit to show that some of the groups $\D=\D(S',H'_\o)$ or almost equivalently some of the piecewise automatic groups of \cite{Ers2} satisfy:
+The construction generalizes \cite{KP}, where a group $\D(S',H'_\o)$ is constructed given an Aleshin--Grigorchuk group $\G(S,H_\o)$ and additional data.
+Theorem \ref{RPE} and Corollary \ref{cordrift} allow us to show that some of the groups $\D=\D(S',H'_\o)$ or almost equivalently some of the piecewise automatic groups of \cite{Ers2} satisfy

-The description of the construction in \cite{KP} is more algebraic, whereas the point of view adopted here is in terms of automorphisms of an ambiant tree $T_{\bar e}$.
+The description of the construction in \cite{KP} is more algebraic, whereas the point of view adopted here is in terms of automorphisms of an ambiant tree~$T_{\bar e}$.